 First of all, what are a VPN and an IP VPN?

-VPN is a networking technology that allows users to their main network remotely via the public internet.
+VPN is a networking technology that allows users to connect to their main network remotely via the public internet.
 A VPN allows employees to work from home and connect to the company’s intranet, giving them access to the shared files of their office computers.

 What’s the Difference?